What to do in your garden in May

 - Should weather conditions still seem uncertain, take precautions to guard against frost especially at night by placing garden fleece over emerging crops such as potatoes, covering cold frames with either polythene or sacking, and young plants that are in the greenhouse can be covered with newspaper.

-- Prevent weed seedlings becoming established by hoeing borders once a week.
+- Prevent weed seedlings from becoming established by hoeing borders once a week.

 - Any plants being delivered this month must be opened immediately, if not, the leaves will go yellow with rot setting in.